GabrielOlvH/md.gabrielolv.dev/posts/docker-microservices.md

 ---
-title: "Building Microservices with Docker and Kubernetes"
+title: Building Microservices with Docker and Kubernetes
-date: "2025-04-10"
+date: 2025-04-10
-tags: ["Docker", "Kubernetes", "Microservices", "DevOps", "Cloud"]
+tags:
+  - Docker
+  - Kubernetes
+  - Microservices
+  - DevOps
+  - Cloud
-excerpt: "Learn how to design, deploy, and manage microservices using Docker containers and Kubernetes orchestration."
+excerpt: Learn how to design, deploy, and manage microservices using Docker containers and Kubernetes orchestration.
 ---

 # Building Microservices with Docker and Kubernetes